 I had been in that state for a long time.

 Here’s a little background to help understand the state of mind I was in.

 For the best part of my life, I regarded myself as a very responsible person.
 So did everyone in my circle.

 Since I had left home at 18 and supported myself through education, I couldn’t live any other way but to be responsible.

-I worked hard to pay myself through university, juggled attending courses during weekdays, private tutoring in the evening and waiting tables on weekends.
+I worked hard to pay myself through university and juggled attending courses during the week, private tutoring in the evening, and waiting tables on weekends.

 In my mind, I was going somewhere.

 And all the hardship was a means to that somewhere, not the end.